zodiuxus/f1tenth_gym_ros/README.md

 **Supported System:**

-- Ubuntu (tested on 20.04) native with ROS 2
+- Ubuntu (tested on 22.04) native with ROS 2
-- Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
+- Ubuntu (tested on 22.04) with an NVIDIA gpu and nvidia-docker2 support
 - Windows 10, macOS, and Ubuntu without an NVIDIA gpu (using noVNC)

 This installation guide will be split into instruction for installing the ROS 2 package natively, and for systems with or without an NVIDIA gpu in Docker containers.

-## Native on Ubuntu 20.04
+## Native on Ubuntu 22.04

 **Install the following dependencies:**
-- **ROS 2** Follow the instructions [here](https://docs.ros.org/en/foxy/Installation.html) to install ROS 2 Foxy.
+- **ROS 2** Follow the instructions [here](https://docs.ros.org/en/humble/Installation.html) to install ROS 2 Humble.
 - **F1TENTH Gym**
   ```bash
   git clone https://github.com/f1tenth/f1tenth_gym